-Spielberg, Fincher put big bang into holiday films
+Spielberg, Fincher put big bang into Holiday films

 LOS ANGELES Toss out the turkey and send Santa back up the chimney.
 The holiday movie season is upon Hollywood, ushered in by the vampires and werewolves of "The Twilight Saga: Breaking Dawn - Part 1."

-When the new "Twilight" romance debuts in theaters on Friday, it sets the tone for a blockbuster-filled season dominated by big name movie directors such as Steven Spielberg and David Fincher and high-profile film franchises like "Mission Impossible: Ghost Protocol" (December 21) and "Sherlock Holmes: A Game of Shadows" (December 16).
+When the new "Twilight" romance debuts in theatres on Friday, it sets the tone for a blockbuster-filled season dominated by big name movie directors such as Steven Spielberg and David Fincher and high-profile film franchises like "Mission Impossible: Ghost Protocol" (Dec.
+21) and "Sherlock Holmes: A Game of Shadows" (Dec.
+16).

 The period encompassing the Thanksgiving and Christmas holidays make for the second-biggest moviegoing season of the year after summer.
-Things officially start November 18 with "Breaking Dawn" -- the first half of the fourth and final chapter of the mega-successful "Twilight" film series based on Stephenie Myers' novels.
-"Part 2" hits theaters in 2012.
+Things officially start Nov.
+18 with "Breaking Dawn" -- the first half of the fourth and final chapter of the mega-successful "Twilight" film series based on Stephenie Myers' novels.
+"Part 2" hits theatres in 2012.

 "This one picks up at a place where you think, 'Where could this story go now?'" the film's star Kristen Stewart told Reuters.
 "I think lots of milestones are crammed in to it, and there's a very accelerated bit of life lived in this movie."